-10. BUSINESS SEGMENT INFORMATION:
+11. BUSINESS SEGMENT INFORMATION:

-Our business is comprised of two segments: Our "OSUR" business consists of the development, manufacture, marketing and sale of oral fluid diagnostic products and specimen collection devices using our proprietary technologies, as well as other diagnostic products including immunoassays and other in vitro diagnostic tests that are used on other specimen types.
+Our business is comprised of two segments: Our "OSUR" business consists of the development, manufacture, marketing and sale of oral fluid diagnostic products and specimen collection devices using our proprietary technologies, other diagnostic products including immunoassays and other in vitro diagnostic tests that are used on other specimen types, and medical devices used to remove benign skin lesions by cryotherapy or "freezing."
 Our molecular collections systems or "DNAG" business consists of the manufacture and sale of specimen collection kits that are used to collect, stabilize, transport and store samples of genetic material for molecular testing in the consumer genetic, clinical genetic, academic research, pharmacogenomics, personalized medicine, microbiome and animal genetics markets.